Huan Huo

-Huan Huo (320-377), courtesy name Langzi, was a Chinese military general of the Jin dynasty (266–420).
+Huan Huo (320 - 13 October 377), courtesy name Langzi, was a Chinese military general of the Eastern Jin.
 He was the brother of Huan Wen and Huan Chong.
 Although not as influential as his two brothers, Huan Huo was one of the members of the Huan clan who held control over a province in Jingzhou after the death of Huan Wen.
 His sons such as Huan Shiqian and Huan Shixiu were also important members of the clan who earned merits under Huan Wen and Huan Chong's leadership.
 He fought against Former Qin forces expanding into Jin's western territories before dying in 377.

 Early career

 Huan Huo was the third son of the Eastern Jin general Huan Yi, who died when Huo was only 8 years old.
 He first served as an Assistant Officer of the Household to the regent Sima Yu and later his libulang (吏部郎).
 Huan Huo resigned from the government due to illness but later returned to office when Huan Wen became Gentleman of the Yellow Gate in 361.
-Huan Huo became Chief Controller of seven commandaries along the Mian River as well as Administrator of Xinye and Yicheng.
-Shortly after this, Huan Huo attacked Xuchang and captured it from Former Yan.
+Huan Huo became Chief Controller of seven commanderies along the Mian River as well as Administrator of Xinye and Yicheng.
+In May or June of that year, Huan Huo attacked Xuchang and captured it from Former Yan.

-In 365, Huan Huo was further promoted to Chief of military affairs in Yicheng commandary of Jingzhou and Yangzhou, and Jingzhao commandary in Yongzhou, and acting Inspector of Jingzhou.
+On 29 March 365, Huan Huo was further promoted to Chief of military affairs in Yicheng commandery of Jingzhou and Yangzhou, and Jingzhao commandery in Yongzhou, and acting Inspector of Jingzhou.
 He was also gifted staffs of authority together with his brother Huan Chong.

 The following year in 366, Huan Huo quelled the rebellion of the Inspector of Liangzhou, Sima Xun.
 Later, he led troops against a raiding Former Qin army in Jingzhou led by Wang Meng, Yang An and Yao Chang.
 He was unable to reach them before they retreated and lost a portion of the people living along the Han River who were relocated to Qin.
 The general Zhao Yi (趙億) also rebelled at Wan that year, so Huan Huo and Luo Chong (羅崇) campaigned against him in 367.
 Huan Huo drove out Zhao Yi and captured the Yan general, Zhao Pan (趙盤).